hwayne/learntla-v2/docs/core/setup.rst

 Making a Scratchfile
 ====================

 I often like to test the outputs of operators without having to run the entire spec.
-To do that, I have a separate file I call "Scratch":
+To do that, I have a separate module I call "scratch":

 ::

-  ---- MODULE Scratch ----
+  ---- MODULE scratch ----
   EXTENDS Integers, TLC, Sequences

   Eval == 0